jacekkopecky/living-meta-analysis/deployment/README.md

 sudo login -f lima
 cd living-meta-analysis
 # do not forever stop server
-git stash
-git pull
-git stash apply
-git diff -U2             # review everything
-npm install --production # if package.json has changed forever restart server   # if server has changed logout                   # so we don't have a hanging terminal to the server
+git diff -U2             # review currently existing local changes git stash git pull git stash apply git diff -U2             # verify the local changes haven't been broken npm install --production # if package.json has changed forever restart server   # if server has changed logout                   # so we don't have a hanging terminal to the server